spacekimchi/chopping_list/README.md

 The project is set up to compile any scss files in the `scss/` directory.

 This way, we only need to build the project with cargo.
-No javascript building involved!
+No javascript build dependencies involved!

 ## Javascript